great-expectations/great_expectations/docs/docusaurus/docs/contributing/contributing_github.md

 6. When you’ve completed your edits, add a meaningful commit message and an explanation of what you changed and why in the **Propose changes** section.

 7. Select **Create a new branch for this commit and start a pull request**.
+Accept the default name for the branch, or enter a new one.

 8. Click **Propose changes**.